xscheme/exotic_options/README.md

 # exotic_options
-this project provides the pricing library for exotic options in PHP.
+This project provides a pricing implementation for various exotic options in PHP.